-- Field Sampling and Quality Assurance Project Plan. - Site Health and Safety Plan with specifications for personal protective equipment and air monitoring equipment. - Personal protective equipment in good working order as specified in the site Health and Safety Plan. - Air monitoring equipment in good working order as specified in the Site Health and Safety Plan. - Site access/permission documentation for site entry. - Well keys and map of well locations. - Tool box All needed tools for all site equipment used. - Snap Samplers[®] Dedicated samplers are recommended in most applications.
+- Field Sampling and Quality Assurance Project Plan. - Site Health and Safety Plan with specifications for personal protective equipment and air monitoring equipment. - Personal protective equipment in good working order as specified in the site Health and Safety Plan. - Air monitoring equipment in good working order as specified in the Site Health and Safety Plan. - Site access/permission documentation for site entry. - Well keys and map of well locations. - Tool box All needed tools for all site equipment used. - Snap Sampler[®] Modules Dedicated samplers are recommended in most applications.

-- Snap Sampler[®] Trigger lines, Dedicated trigger lines are recommended in most applications.
-Trigger lines may be manual, with a mechanical wire connection from surface to sampler; electric, with a wireline from surface to sampler; or pneumatic, with an airline from surface to sampler. - Snap Sampler[®] Well Docking Station Lockable well caps for Snap Sampler[®] deployed wells-includes a support ring to hang Snap Sampler equipment. - Sample bottles, sample preservation supplies, sample tags or labels, and chainof-custody forms. - Well construction, field, and water quality data from the previous sampling event. - Field notebook, groundwater sampling logs, and calculator. - Polyethylene sheeting placed on ground around the well head. - Depth-to-water measuring device An electronic water-level indicator or steel tape and chalk, with marked intervals of 0.01 foot.
-Interface probe for determination of liquid products (NAPL) presence, if needed. - Steel tape and weight Used for measuring total depth of well. - The Multi-parameter meter, if required. water-guality-indicator parameters that be monitored under common may monitoring programs include pH, ORP/Eh, (ORP) dissolved oxygen (DO), turbidity, specific conductance, and temperature.
+- Snap Sampler® Trigger lines, Dedicated trigger lines are recommended in most applications.
+Trigger lines may be manual, with a mechanical wire connection from surface to sampler; or pneumatic, with an airline from surface to sampler. - Snap Sampler® Well Caps Lockable well caps for Snap Sampler® -deployed wells includes a support ring to hang Snap Sampler equipment. - Sample bottles, sample preservation supplies, sample tags or labels, and chainof-custody forms. - Well construction, field, and water quality data from the previous sampling event. - Field notebook, groundwater sampling logs, and calculator. - Polyethylene sheeting placed on ground around the well head. - Depth-to-water measuring device An electronic water-level indicator or steel tape and chalk, with marked intervals of 0.01 foot.
+Interface probe for determination of liquid products (NAPL) presence, if needed. - Steel tape and weight Used for measuring total depth of well. - The Multi-parameter meter, if required. water-quality-indicator parameters that be monitored under common monitoring programs include pH, ORP/Eh, (ORP) dissolved oxygen (DO), turbidity, specific conductance, and temperature.
 Turbidity readings, if required, must be collected from a sacrificed Snap Sampler® bottle because retrieving the sampler may agitate the well, increasing turbidity values not present in the actual samples.
-Calibration fluids for all instruments should be NIST-traceable and there should be enough for daily calibration throughout the sampling event. - Decontamination supplies, including a reliable and documented source of distilled water and any solvents (if used).
+Calibration fluids for all instruments should be traceable and there should be enough for daily calibration throughout the sampling event. - Decontamination supplies, including a reliable and documented source of distilled water and any solvents (if used).
 Pressure sprayers, buckets or decontamination tubes for pumps, brushes and nonphosphate soap will be needed for nondedicated equipment that is moved from well to well.

-• A suitable container for excess sample and decontamination water, as needed or required.
+A suitable container for excess sample and decontamination water, as needed or required.

-Construction materials of non-dedicated sampling equipment (samplers, tubing, and other equipment that comes in contact with the sample) should be limited to stainless steel, Teflon®, glass, and other inert material.
-This will reduce the chance that sampling groundwater where materials alter the concentrations of the site contaminants are expected to be near the detection limits.
+Construction materials of non-dedicated sampling equipment (samplers, tubing, and other equipment that comes in contact with the sample) should be limited to inert materials.
+This will reduce the chance that sampling materials alter the groundwater where concentrations of the site contaminants are expected to be near the detection limits.
 The tendency of organics to sorb into and desorb out of plastic materials makes dedicated equipment preferable where possible.

-It should be noted that plastic materials used in the Snap Sampler[®] are not usually problematic for sorption.
+It should be noted that plastic materials used in the Snap Sampler® are not usually problematic for sorption.
 Using methods described in this SOP, the sampler is deployed for one to two weeks (or more).
 This deployment period allows materials prone to sorption to achieve equilibrium with groundwater before the sample is collected (Parker, et al. 2007).